SCENE 01 / HELICOPTER FILMING

 How do you handle air-to-ground coordination?

-We use professional radio communication systems for real-time coordination between helicopter crew and ground teams.
-Directors can communicate with pilots and camera operators, and we provide video downlink for live monitoring of aerial shots.
+We use professional radio communications gear for real-time planning between the helicopter crew and ground teams.
+Directors can talk with the pilots and camera operators.
+We also provide a video downlink for live tracking of aerial shots.

 How far in advance should we book helicopter filming?